Bitcoin, rival cryptocurrencies plunge on crackdown fears

-Bitcoin slid as much as 18 per cent on Tuesday to a four-week low, as fears of a regulatory crackdown on the market spread after reports suggested it was still possible that South Korea could ban trading in cryptocurrencies.
+Bitcoin slid as much as 18 per cent on Tuesday to a four-week low, as worries about a regulatory crackdown on the market spread after reports suggested it was still possible that South Korea could ban trading in cryptocurrencies.

-Bitcoin's slide triggered a selloff across the broader cryptocurrency market, with biggest rival Ethereum down 23 per cent on the day at one point, according to trade website Coinmarketcap, and the next-biggest, Ripple, plunging by as much as a third.
+Bitcoin's slide triggered a selloff across the broader cryptocurrency market, with biggest rival Ethereum down 23 per cent on the day at one point, according to trade website Coinmarketcap, and the next biggest, Ripple, plunging by as much as a third.

 South Korean news website Yonhap reported that Finance Minister Kim Dong-yeon had told a local radio station that the government would be coming up with a set of measures to clamp down on the "irrational" cryptocurrency investment craze.

-South Korea said on Monday that its plans to ban virtual coin exchanges had not yet been finalised, as government agencies were still in talks to decide how to regulate the market.
+South Korea said on Monday its plans to ban virtual coin exchanges had not yet been finalized, as government agencies were still in talks to decide how to regulate the market.

 FURTHER CHINA CRACKDOWN

-That came amid news that a senior Chinese central banker had said authorities should ban centralised trading of virtual currencies and prohibit individuals and businesses from providing related services.
+That came amid news that a senior Chinese central banker had said authorities should ban centralized trading of virtual currencies and prohibit individuals and businesses from providing related services.

 China shut down exchanges operating on the mainland last year – a move that also sparked a selloff, though the market later recovered.